trevorius/electron-forge-boilerplate/README.md

 # Electron React Boilerplate

 A modern, feature-rich Electron application boilerplate with React, TypeScript, ShadcnUI, and Tailwind CSS integration.
-This project provides a solid foundation for building cross-platform desktop applications with comprehensive testing and development workflows.
+This project provides a solid foundation for building cross-platform desktop applications with comprehensive testing, 100% jest coverage and development workflows.

+project integrates llama.cpp with options to download llama3.2 or upload your own llmGGUF.

 - [Electron React Boilerplate](#electron-react-boilerplate)
   - [🚀 Features](#-features)